kmccalltech/osticket-ticket-simulation/README.md

 <h1>osTicket - Ticket Simulation </h1>
   <p>
-In this tutorial we will go through creating a ticket as a user and working through the resolution of the ticket then closing the ticket.
+In this tutorial, we will go through creating a ticket as a user and working through the resolution of the ticket, then closing the ticket.
 </p>

   <h2>Prerequisites</h2>